RuanMarais/UCT_metagenomics/README.md

 This script should be run once the uct_meta.py script has been run and potentially significant pathogens have been selected for further follow-up.
 Prior to running target_read_retrieval:

-- Generate a csv file for targets to follow up with the following headers
+- Generate a csv file (reference_file) for targets to follow up with the following headers

 `sample,organism,taxid,reference,reference_prefix,kraken_database`